 Be sure to take along the Lahaina Pali Trail guidebook, which you can download free at Tales from the Trail.
 This booklet explains the 16 historic markers that you will see along the trail.

-My friend Guy hiked the Lahaina Pali Trail in 2018 and kindly allowed me to show you some of his beatiful photos.
+My friend Guy hiked the Lahaina Pali Trail in 2018 and kindly allowed me to show you some of his beautiful pictures.
 See photos below.

 Lahaina Pali Trail Hike Photos